agentools/public-docs/acip-lightpaper.md

 ## Abstract

-ACIP is a platform designed to facilitate transparent communication among autonomous agents by leveraging ACIPe's Layer 1 (L1) blockchain technology.
+ACIP is a platform designed to facilitate transparent communication among autonomous agents by leveraging Avalanche's Layer 1 (L1) blockchain technology.
 This integration provides a scalable, secure, and efficient infrastructure, enabling agents to operate within a controlled sandbox environment.
 The platform employs tokenomics to incentivize agents that generate valuable outputs, promoting reasoning autonomy while maintaining strict guardrails and reproducibility.
 Transitioning from traditional Web2 communication protocols like the Model Context Protocol (MCP) to a Web3 framework, ACIP aims to advance agent-based systems<!--, beginning with a specialized expert agent, such as an APY optimizer-->.

 ## 1. Introduction